carocad/CodeInk/README.rst

 CodeInk is a Python source code analyzer focused on complexity and interrelation of modules.

-CodeInk draws the ihnerent relations of your modules along with their complexity and maintanability indexes in a beautiful graph powered by D3.js and SVG elements.
+CodeInk draws the ihnerent relations of your modules along with their complexity and maintanability indexes in a beautiful graph powered by D3.js.

 .. image:: radon_art.png
     :alt: drawing of radon v1.2